Table of contents

 HBCU Emerging Leaders Scholarship Program

 The HBCU Emerging Leaders Scholarship Program at Deloitte is for students at HBCUs interested in business, accounting, technology, analytics, or STEM-related fields.
 Students will learn about the professional services industry and network with Deloitte employees across the business.
-Eligible participants compete at Deloitte University (the company’s learning center) or virtually for a $10,000 scholarship.
+Eligible participants compete at Deloitte University (the company’s learning center) for a $10,000 scholarship.

-GE Aerospace Diversity Summit
+GE Aerospace L.I.F.T.
+Summit

-Goldman Sachs Insight Series
+Insight Series

 The Goldman Sachs Insight Series is a four-week virtual program that students can completely customize to their grade level.
 The program offers modules that help students discover their interests, the firm, and their potential career journey at Goldman Sachs.